-Dating a co-worker is a unique experience and takes a lot of working on.
+Dating a co-worker is a unique experience and takes a lot of work.
 Although it is more common than you think, office romance is often considered a risk when weighing up the potential professional repercussions.
 Don’t get me wrong, there are many positives to dating a colleague: you get to see them every day and the beginning stage is usually the most exciting.

-However, there are three ways an office romance can end: either it all goes swimmingly well, the break up gets bitter, or the two of you are mature enough to have an amicable break up and can go your separate ways with dignity.
+However, there are three ways an office romance can end: either it all goes swimmingly well, the breakup gets bitter, or the two of you are mature enough to have an amicable breakup and can go your separate ways with dignity.

 Regardless of how the relationship starts, it is usually fun and exhilarating to begin with – the forbidden fruit always tastes sweeter (or seemingly so).
-You may not start out with any serious intentions or plans for the future, but let’s get this clear before we dive in; there is a big difference between a hook up and a relationship, every couple is different and will deal with professional situations accordingly.
+You may not start out with any serious intentions or plans for the future, but let’s get this clear before we dive in; there is a big difference between a hook-up and a relationship, every couple is different and will deal with professional situations accordingly.

 Why office romance is a challenge

 In the spirit of being candid, I will divulge a little bit from my own experience of dating a colleague.
 I had been in my current role for a few months, my love life was non-existent and I wasn’t specifically looking for anything, but I knew I was ready to meet someone new.
 It all started with a night out *shock*.
 The flirtation was followed by a series of text messages, and before we knew it we were dating.